- What is Course Rollover?

 When are courses set up?

-- Course shells are released on Blackboard in mid-May for the coming academic year.
-(2025-26 courses now released.)
+- Course shells are released on Blackboard at the end of April for the coming academic year.

 - A course is created in Blackboard if it is scheduled to run in RISIS for the coming academic year.

-- Supplementary courses are not automatically set up and need to be requested each year.
+- Supplementary courses are not automatically set up and need to be requested each year (as they do not appear in RISIS).

 What actions do I need to take?